LogtalkDotOrg/logtalk3/examples/planets/NOTES.md

 To load this example and for sample queries, please see the `SCRIPT.txt` file.

-This is a simple example illustrating the basics of a defining and using protocols and categories.
+This is a simple example illustrating the basics of defining and using protocols and categories.